-RMSL manages the run-off as agent for Names.
+Resolute Management Services Limited ('RMSL'), a member of the Berkshire Hathaway Group, manages the run-off as agent for Names.
 The costs of running RMSL are met by National Indemnity, for as long as the total of claims paid (net of reinsurance recoveries) by National Indemnity is less than the total cover provided.
 RMSL is entitled to exercise wide powers to manage the retroceded business and is required to exercise those powers in the interests of Equitas and Names.
-Through this arrangement, the run-off continues to be managed by substantially the same people as in the past.